M-Saad-saif/AI-Para-Assistant-/README.md

 # AI Paragraph Assistant

-A modern web application that uses **Generative AI** to process paragraphs and perform multiple actions like summarizing, generating quizzes, simplifying text, translating, and more.
+A modern web application that uses **Generative AI** to process paragraphs and perform multiple actions like summarizing, generating quizzes, simplifying text, translating, and more..
 Designed to help students, educators, and content creators work smarter with text content.

 ---